 - Counting Us supports the ability to count vehicles and structures not meant for human habitation

-- Geographic sampling and enumeration features to support the canvassing of just a portion of a CoC while still generating a statistically reliable count estimate
+- Geographic sampling and enumeration features, as well as access to statisticians, to support the creation of statistically reliable count estimates.

 - Tools described here to help aggregate counts from HMIS, DV providers, and outreach together to create a single HUD Point in Time report.